McDowell County, West Virginia

-McDowell County is a county in the U.S. state of West Virginia.
-As of the 2020 census, the population was 19,111.
-Its county seat is Welch.
+McDowell County is a county in the State of West Virginia.
+As of the 2020 census, the population was 19,111, and was estimated to be 17,147 in 2024.

+The county seat and the largest city is Welch.
 McDowell County is the southernmost county in the state.
 It was created in 1858 by the Virginia General Assembly and named for Virginia Governor James McDowell.
 It became a part of West Virginia in 1863, when several Union-affiliated counties seceded from the state of Virginia during the American Civil War.
 McDowell County is located in the Cumberland Mountains, part of the Appalachia region.

 Due mostly to a decline in employment in the coal mining industry, McDowell County's population has decreased from almost 100,000 in 1950 to less than 20,000 in 2020.
-The people of McDowell County suffer high rates of drug abuse and poverty, and have a life expectancy well below the national average.
+The people of McDowell County suffer high rates of drug abuse and poverty and have a life expectancy well below the national average.

 History

-On February 20, 1858, McDowell County was formed from the northern portion of Tazewell County.
+On February 20, 1858, McDowell County was formed from the northern portion of Tazewell County, Virginia.
 In 1861, as the nation lurched toward civil war, delegates from McDowell County voted in favor of Virginia's secession from the United States.
 The northwestern counties of the region were Union-affiliated and voted to secede from Virginia the following year, but McDowell, Greenbrier, Logan, Mercer, Monroe, Pocahontas, Webster, and Wyoming counties in the southern section all refused to participate.
 The status of these eight counties would be decided by the United States Supreme Court in the case of Virginia v.
 West Virginia.

 McDowell was one of fifty former Virginia counties that were recognized as the state of West Virginia on June 20, 1863.
 The same year, the residents of McDowell County chose Perryville, now English, then the most populous town, as their new county seat.
 However, in 1866 the state legislature relocated the county seat to a farm near the mouth of Mill Creek.
 There it remained until 1874, when it returned to Perryville.
 The location of the county seat remained in dispute until 1892, when it moved to Welch.

 In 1863, West Virginia's counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the largely rural state, where population density was low.
 In 1872 the townships were converted into magisterial districts.
 McDowell County was divided into three districts: Big Creek, Elkhorn, and Sandy River.
 In the 1890s, Browns Creek District was formed from a portion of Elkhorn, and North Fork District was created from parts of Browns Creek and Elkhorn.
 A sixth district, Adkin, was created from part of Elkhorn District in the early 1900s.
 These districts remained stable until the 1980s, when Adkin, Elkhorn, and North Fork were consolidated into the district of North Elkin.